Infineon/deepcraft-public-unit-library/Tutorials/CreatingUnits.md

 ## 1. Create a Graph Project

-Before you create a **Native Unit** or **Graph Unit**, you need to create a Graph Project.To know how create a Graph Project, refer to [Graph UX Getting Started](https://developer.imagimob.com/getting-started/graph-ux).
+Before you create a **Native Unit** or **Graph Unit**, you need to create a Graph Project.
+To know how create a Graph Project, refer to [Graph UX Getting Started](https://developer.imagimob.com/getting-started/graph-ux).

 For more general information on the graph, refer to: [Graph UX Overview](https://developer.imagimob.com/getting-started/graph-ux/graph-ux-overview).